-Harassment training is difficult to assess.
-It is sometimes found to be very helpful-and sometimes deemed useless or associated with unfortunate outcomes (Dobbin & Kalev, 2020).
+Harassment training is famously difficult to assess.
+It is sometimes found to be very helpful-and sometimes deemed useless or associated with unfortunate outcomes (Dobbin & Kalev, 2019; Dobbin & Kalev, 2020).
 There are many methodological hurdles in accurately assessing training.
-However, providing some kind of training about harassment can seem important since it seems likely that no organization has satisfactorily prevented harassment and bullying.
+But providing some kind of training about harassment is important; it seems likely that no organization has satisfactorily prevented harassment and bullying.
 Harassment has proven to be a singularly tenacious and destructive phenomenon calling for committed, steady-state attention nearly everywhere.

 Did I ever see harassment training that I knew was helpful to at least some of the faculty and managers who took it?
-This essay is about an unusual initiative with good effects lasting for years.
-Many harassment programs have focused on teaching about the unacceptable nature of harassment.
-The method of focusing on frontline supervisors-like faculty and staff in a university-as complaint handlers may be useful to all of those engaged in harassment training.
+This essay is about an unusual initiative with good effects that have lasted for years.
+The method of focusing on faculty and staff as complaint handlers may be useful to all of those engaged in harassment training.
 Laws, regulations, and policies have changed since the events recounted here, and training would need to be tailored accordingly.
 Nevertheless, the idea of faculty and staff learning to be receptive and competent in dealing with targets and bystanders of harassment may be useful forever.
-The same may be true for training frontline supervisors in corporate and government sectors.